 Do you know what is better than a wind turbine?
-A whole wall of swirls.
+An entire wall of turbines.

 We are all familiar with traditional wind turbines.
 They are often found in remote areas, on bare ridges or near the coast, where the wind is constantly strong.
-The American entrepreneur and designer Joe doucet has developed an incredible "wind turbine wall" that could work wonders in urban environments.
+The American entrepreneur and designer Joe doucet has developed an incredible “wall of wind turbines” that could work wonders in urban environments.

 This revolutionary device consists of several small turbines mounted on a single large wall panel that generates enough electricity to power a home or small business without any noise or unsightly towers poking out like traditional turbines.